Fahd Moufi

-Fahd Moufi (فهد موفي; born 5 May 1996) is a professional footballer who plays as a right-back for Russian club Orenburg.
+Fahd Moufi (فهد موفي; born 5 May 1996) is a professional footballer who plays as a right-back for Russian club Baltika Kaliningrad.
 Born in France, he represented Morocco at international youth levels.

 Club career

 Moufi moved from the academy of Mulhouse to Olympique Lyonnais in 2013, and signed his first professional contract with them on 17 February 2016.

 He spent a season on loan with Sedan, before signing with Tondela on 17 July 2017.
 Moufi made his professional debut for Tondela in a 2–1 Primeira Liga loss to Braga on 24 September 2017, getting a red card in the 4th minute.

 On 29 September 2020, Moufi joined Portimonense on a three-year deal.

 In July 2023, Moufi's contract with Portimonense expired, and he signed a three-year deal (with an option of a 4th year) with Croatian side Hajduk Split.

 On 9 August 2025, Moufi signed with Russian Premier League club Orenburg.

+On 16 June 2026, Moufi moved to Baltika Kaliningrad in the same league, on a two-season contract.